rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 These work like almost their native equivalent, with an extra (optional) `id` argument.

-- `id` (optional): unique identifier.
-If a timeout with the same id is already running, it is cleared before the new one is created.
-If omitted, defaults to `undefined`.
-One can use `Math.random()` or `Date.now()` to force new id at each execution, though this might cause performance issues. `id`s are scoped to the widget's context: two timeouts with the same `id` in two different widgets can run concurrently
+- `id` (optional): unique identifier, if omitted, defaults to `undefined`.
+If a timeout with the same id is already running, it is cleared before the new one is created (even if `undefined`). `id`s are scoped to the widget's context: two timeouts with the same `id` in two different widgets can run concurrently
 - `callback`: function to be executed
 - `delay`: delay before execution is ms